NotCamelCase/Arcade-Racing/README.md

 # Grad Project: Arcade Racing
-Welcome to the repository of my graduation project.
-Arcade Racing is a 3D racing game with single-player Practice and Multiplayer modes.
+Arcade Racing is a 3D racing game with single-player and multiplayer modes.

 Please check link below for more details!